hpc-io/pdc/docs/readme.md

       + error code, SUCCEED or FAIL.
     - Delete a tag.
     - For developers: see pdc_client_connect.c.
 Need to use PDCtag_delete to submit RPCs to the servers for metadata update.
+  + perr_t PDCobj_flush_start(pdcid_t obj_id)
+    - Input:
+      + obj_id: Local object ID
+    - Output:
+      + error code, SUCCEED or FAIL.
+    - Flush an object server cache data.
+This function is a dummy function if server cache is not enabled.
+    - For developers: pdc_obj.c.
+Start a RPC for each of the data servers to flush the input object.
+  + perr_t PDCobj_flush_start()
+    - Output:
+      + error code, SUCCEED or FAIL.
+    - Flush all objects' server cache data.
+This function is a dummy function if server cache is not enabled.
+    - For developers: pdc_obj.c.
+Start a RPC for each of the data servers to flush all objects.
+  + perr_t PDCobj_set_dims(pdcid_t obj_id, int ndim, uint64_t *dims)
+    - Input:
+      + obj_id: Local object ID
+      + ndim: Number of dimensions. (must be the same as the object dimension set previously)
+      + dims: Dimension array that has the size of ndim.
+    - Output:
+      + error code, SUCCEED or FAIL.
+    - Reset object dimension.
+In general, it is recommended to set an object's property before creating the object.
+However, this function allows users to enlarge or shrink an object's dimension.
+The motivation is to cover the functionality of H5Dset_extent.
+    - For developers: pdc_obj.c.
+Start a RPC and send the updated dimensions to metadata server.
+In addition, local memory is updated accordingly.
+There is no need to send the update for data server because every time a request submitted to the data server will include the up-to-dated object dimension information.
+  + perr_t PDCobj_get_dims(pdcid_t obj_id, int *ndim, uint64_t **dims)
+    - Input:
+      + obj_id: Local object ID
+    - Output:
+      + ndim: Number of dimensions. (must be the same as the object dimension set previously)
+      + dims: Dimension array that has the size of ndim.
+      + error code, SUCCEED or FAIL.
+    - Get object dimension dynamically.
+This operation allows users to query an object's dimension, in case PDCobj_set_dims is called on this object previously.
+    - For developers: pdc_obj.c.
+Start a RPC and retrieve object dimensions from metadata server.
+In addition, local memory is updated accordingly.
   ## PDC region APIs
   + pdcid_t PDCregion_create(psize_t ndims, uint64_t *offset, uint64_t *size)
     - Input: